Skip to content

 Overview

-NetlifyConnector provides different methods to help you create a connector within your extension for use with Netlify Connect and Netlify Visual Editor.
+NetlifyConnector provides different methods to help you create a connector within your extension for use with Netlify Connect.

 Review TypeScript definitions in the SDK